RecklessPotcover/DECO3500-Project/README.md

 The specific Survey is available on the wiki page. [here](https://github.com/RecklessPotcover/DECO3500-Project/wiki/Medium-Fidelity-Prototype)
 ### High Fidelity Prototype & Unity Userflow Simulation
-.
 #### Hi-Fi Prototype
 We fixed the volunteer interface interaction and the Lack of address voice entry on the elderly side in the high fidelity prototype.
 In addition, we also designed the medical side.
 Previously, the medical side would only receive video calls from volunteers, but now the medical side has an exclusive interface to receive rescue alerts, check vitals and get passwords.
 #### Unity
-To give the user a better understanding of the prototype, Unity scenes were created so that the user could experience the same rescue process in three different capacities, showing interactions that Figma could not interpret, such as verifying the location of the volunteer/medical staff or the automatic page jump when the door is unlocked.
+To give the user a better understanding of the prototype, Unity scenes were created so that the user could experience the same rescue process in three different capacities, showing interactions that Figma could not achieve, such as verifying the location of the volunteer/medical staff or the automatic page jump when the door is unlocked.

 The specific Survey is available on the wiki page. [here](https://github.com/RecklessPotcover/DECO3500-Project/wiki/High-Fidelity-Prototype)
 ### Future Direction